cosmos/cosmos/WHITEPAPER.md

 vote-by-mining.
-In Atom, validators and delegators can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), as well as vote on amendments to a human-readible constitution that govern the policies of the Atom hub.
+In Atom, validators and delegators can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), as well as vote on amendments to a human-readible constitution that govern the policies of the Atom Hub.
 The constitution allows for cohesion among the stakeholders on issues regarding issues of theft and bugs (such as TheDAO bug), allowing for quicker and cleaner resolution.
 Combined with zones that can have their own governance body, the Atom network allows for